me-luc/unycos/README.md

 This is a homepage to the Unycos company.
 All of this is part of a technical chalenge.

-#  Front end Challenge

-This is a homepage to the Unycos company.
-All of this is part of a technical chalenge.

 You can see the project by downloading it and opening the `index.html` in the `dist` folder